Richieone13/portfolio/README.md

 ---
 ### [TEDTalk Insights:](https://github.com/Richieone13/data_science_portfolio/blob/master/TedTalk/TedTalk_EDA.ipynb)
-* Exploratory Data Analysis and creating visualisation on the Dataset
+* Exploratory Data Analysis and creating visualisation on the TedTalk Dataset froms established to 2017.
 * Uses pandas to answer questions about a real-world datasets - "best practices" for using pandas
 * Answering interesting questions like:
   - What were the "best" events in TED history to attend?